istd50043-2023-spring/cohort_problems/cc8.md

 ### Question 3.2 - What is the cost of the following plan?

-Assuming iterator model is used, left sub relation is used as outer relation.
+Assuming iterator model is used, left sub relation is used as outer relation, values are uniformly distributed, there is no correlation among attributes.

 ```mermaid
 graph